Intersted in learning more about BotsIQ? You’re in the right place.

 Through workshops and events, Todd helps equip students with problem-solving, teamwork, and technical skills for future careers in advanced manufacturing.

-My goal here is to help as many students as possible learn real manufacturing skills no matter what age they are.
-I have worked with several companies doing coding, manufacturing, inspection, and maintenance.
-Currently, I am attending Robert Morris University to finish my bachelors degree in engineering.
+Hunter is to help as many students as possible learn real manufacturing skills no matter what age they are.
+He has worked with several companies doing coding, manufacturing, inspection, and maintenance.
+Currently, he is attending Robert Morris University to finish his bachelors degree in engineering.

-I am here to help others learn the skills I have, however I am always sharpening my own skills and learning something new.
+He is here to help others learn the skills he has, however he is always sharpening his own skills and learning something new.